 Edinburgh may be famous for its castle, cobblestone streets, and dedication to arts/culture, but one thing is for sure, Edinburgh likes to party.

 Specifically, Scottish people love to party.
-The high number of thirsty university students mixed in with the year-round working class locals, and the stream of travelers makes for an interesting Edinburgh nightlife scene for sure.
+The high number of thirsty university students mixed in with the year-round working-class locals, and the stream of travellers make for an interesting Edinburgh nightlife scene for sure.

 Student bars, old-timey pubs, classy joints, dive shit holes, music venue pubs… they all exist in Edinburgh.